ianhampton/Tealium-WordPress-Plugin/tealium/readme.txt

 * Copy to your wp-content/plugins folder.
 * Enable through the plugins section within Wordpress.
 * Paste your Tealium code into 'Tealium Tag Settings' under Settings in Wordpress.
+* Optional - If there are items you wish to exclude from your data layer, add the keys as a comma separated list.

 == Frequently Asked Questions ==